jarun/buku/README.md

 # Contributions
 I would love to see pull requests with the following features:
+- Support subcommands using argparse
+- Support gzip compression in fetching URLs
 - Exact word match (against substring in a word as it works currently.
 Hint: REGEXP)
 - Parse full page data???
 Might end up writing a search engine like Google. ;)